Introducing my new book!

 While much of the content is based on personal stories, at turns humorous, surprising and hopeful, it reveals the fractured nature of the American – and global – workplace culture.
 One-part memoir, one-part socio-cultural analysis and one-part motivational guide, the book shines a light on the many obstacles for women in the workplace, as well as the successes we have begun to see take shape since the advent of recent movements aimed at equity, inclusion and safety.

-SHIFT: Stories and Strategies for a New Paradigm, is intended for women of all ages navigating a career path and anyone interested in proactively shifting the current workplace model.
+SHIFT is intended for women of all ages navigating a career path and anyone interested in proactively shifting the current workplace model.
 The book is written in an accessible and personal form while providing factual material gathered from diverse sources to support my questions, theories, suppositions, and hypotheses, weaving a narrative around these elements.
 Apart from my own narrative, I have included insightful profiles of thirty women who have overcome challenges while seeking career changes or improvements, providing the reader with a broader view of the spectrum of experience.

 At once earnest and poignant, this book seeks to engage and enlighten readers of any gender, age or career status to reflect on why things are the way they are, what’s happening now to improve conditions, and what more is needed to provide a better experience for both female job seekers and anyone in a hiring position.